Multiscale Jump Testing and Estimation Under Complex Temporal Dynamics: The multiscale jump point detection method

 Then for any sequence $\iota_n\rightarrow \infty$ arbitrarily slowly, we have

-\end{theorem} It is well known that $1/(n\Delta_n^2)$ is the parametric rate of jump/change point detection (see for instance \cite{dumbgen1991asymptotic} and \cite{muller1997two}).
+\end{theorem} It is well known that $1/(n\Delta_n^2)$ is the parametric rate of jump detection (see for instance \cite{dumbgen1991asymptotic} and \cite{muller1997two}).
 In this sense the rate established in Theorem \ref{Thm-Second-Stage} is optimal except a factor of logarithm.
 The condition $z_n\geq h_n$ guarantees that with high probability the jumps fall into the considered vicinities of $\{d_i, 1\leq i\leq \hat m\}$.
 The condition $\frac{\Delta_n}{z_n}\rightarrow \infty$ implies that the series is approximately stationary in the considered neighborhoods, while the condition $\frac{nz_n\Delta_n^2}{\log n}\rightarrow \infty$ means that the neighborhoods contain sufficient amount of data.
-In practice, one could choose $z_n=\underline {s}_n$ and $\tilde \alpha=1.5$ as a rule of thumb.
-Next, the following theorem asserts that the second-stage estimators achieve a nearly optimal rate when the jump sizes are not shrinking to zero.
+In practice, one could choose $z_n=\underline {s}_n$ and $\tilde \alpha=-0.5$ as a rule of thumb.
+Next, the following theorem asserts that the second-stage estimators achieve a nearly optimal rate when the jump sizes are not shrinking to zero and under some extra mild conditions.

 \begin{theorem} Let $\iota_n$ be a series diverging arbitrarily slowly and $\Omega_p=\sum_{i=1}^\infty \delta_p(L,i)$.
 Assume $z_n\geq h_n, \frac{\Delta_n}{z_n}\rightarrow \infty,$ and the conditions of Theorem \ref{Thm1}, (W2) and the conditions of Theorem \ref{thm2} (b) hold.
 Then i) if $\Delta_n\geq \eta>0$ for some positive constant $\eta$, $n\bar {s}_n^3\rightarrow \infty$, and $nz_n(m_n^{\frac{1}{p-1}}\log n)^{-1}\rightarrow \infty$, we have